imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="deletechatsbulk"></a>
 # **DeleteChatsBulk**
-> void DeleteChatsBulk (DeleteChatsBulkInputObject deleteChatsBulkInputObject, bool? xIgnoreNullValues = null)
+> void DeleteChatsBulk (DeleteChatsBulkInputObject deleteChatsBulkInputObject)

 Delete chats by given ID(s) or delete all chats.